Looking for a home health care agency in the greater Phoenix metro area?

-Home care and home health care (see chart) are not the same thing.
+Home care and home health care (see chart) are not the same things.
 Home Care Aides (non-medical care) provide custodial care, helping the person who receives care with their day-to-day activities.
 Home Health Aides provide medical care and assist with medications, braces, and other medical equipment and can provide a higher level of skilled nursing.

 Home health care involves medical care that patients receive at their homes.
 Home health care covers a variety of health care services that you can receive at your home for an illness or injury.